Tornadoes of 2021: March 24–28 (United States)

+March 24 (Philippines)

+An EF2 tornado struck Esperanza, Agusan del Sur where it left a total of 32 houses partially damaged.
+It also damaged a Material recycling facility and a waiting shed.

 March 28 (Indonesia)

 A strong multi-vortex tornado hit Cimenyan in the Bandung Regency, causing significant damage to several homes, businesses, and many trees, injuring eight people.
 Reports indicate that the tornado was spawned by a circulation embedded within a line of severe thunderstorms.

 April

 April 3 (Indonesia)

 A narrow tornado touched down in Sumenep Regency, causing damage in and around the village of Pinggir Papas in the Kalianget District.
 Three people were injured by the tornado, which damaged 18 houses.

 April 7 (Indonesia)

 A tornado touched down in Klungkung, Bali overnight, damaging 30 homes.
 A majority of the damage was to roofs and canopies.

 April 7–8 (United States)

 Scattered tornado activity occurred in Louisiana, Mississippi, Arkansas, and Iowa from April 7 into the early morning hours of April 8, with 12 tornadoes being confirmed.
 An EF0 tornado in southwestern Cedar Rapids, Iowa, caused minor injuries to one person from glass after their bedroom window was blown in, while an EF1 tornado injured another person in Bastrop, Louisiana.
 More scattered severe weather occurred during the afternoon of April 8 and four more tornadoes were confirmed across the Cumberland Plateau in Tennessee.
 An EF0 tornado damaged Pleasant Hill Elementary School and a nearby nursing home in Pleasant Hill in Cumberland County, while three tornadoes, including two rated EF2, caused heavy damage in the Norma and Straight Fork communities in Scott County.
 Several homes sustained heavy damage, including a double-wide mobile home which was destroyed.
 Damage totaled to at least $515 million.